networm/UnityGitHooks/README.md

   And we need delete every empty directory when encountered.
   So that we could remove nested empty directories.

+* useless files

+  There are too many useless files exist in working dir, include `.DS_Store`, `Thumbs.db`, `Desktop.ini`, `desktop.ini`.
+  They are generated occasionally by Operating System.
+These files are usually ignored in `.gitignore` file.
+  Then Git treat containing directory didn't exist but Unity don't think so.
+Unity would generate corresponding `.meta` for directory.
+  We need delete these useless ignored files.

 ## Test
 You could run `hooks/testcase.sh` to build test directory structure.
 And then you could run `hooks/post-checkout.sh` or `hooks/post-merge` to remove empty directories.